SublimeText/LaTeXTools/docs/available-builders.md

 ## Basic Builder

-The basic builder is a simple, straight-forward build system. that simply runs the configured build engine (pdflatex, xelatex, or lualatex) and bibtex or biber if necessary.
-It can also be configured to support bibtex8 through the `bibtex` builder setting.
-In addition, it supports the [TeX Options](features.md#tex-options) feature, the [output and auxiliary directory](features.md#output-directory-and-auxiliary-directory) features and the [Jobname](features.md#jobname) feature.
-It has been included because the default builder on MiKTeX, `texify` cannot be easily coerced to support biber or any of the other features supported by the basic builder.
-Note, however, that unlike `texify`, the basic builder does **not** support `makeindex` and friends (patches are welcome!).

-You can use the basic builder by changing the `builder` setting to `"basic"`.
-It will read the same settings as the traditional builder.
+The `basic` builder is a simple, straight-forward build system, which simply runs the configured latex and bibliography compiler as needed.
+It supports [TeX Options](features.md#tex-options), [output and auxiliary directory](features.md#output-directory-and-auxiliary-directory) and [Jobname](features.md#jobname) feature, but not `makeindex` and friends.
+Its primary goal is to work around some shortcomings of `texify` on platforms `latexmk` is not available on.

+**Note:** To use `basic` builder set `"builder": "basic"` in sublime-build file or any of the supported settings.

+### Settings

+The `basic` builder is controlled through `builder_settings` of `LaTeXTools.sublime-settings`, or of the current project file (if any):

+- `bibtex` - the bibliography engine to use.
+Valid values are `biber`, `bibtex` or `bibtex8`.
+- `env` - a dictionary defining environment variables to be set for the environment the command is run in.
+- `program`	- the latex engine to use.
+Valid values are `pdflatex`, `xelatex`, or `lualatex`.

 ## Script Builder